Sunbeam Commercial Vehicles: Milk floats

 Sunbeam Commercial Vehicles showcased two battery electric road vehicles at the Commercial Vehicle Show in November 1937.
 They were both 12–15 cwt models, with a British Thompson-Houston (BTH) motor, which was controlled by magnetic contactors, similar to those used on Sunbeam-BTH trolleybuses.
 One was fitted with an open deck milk float body, suitable for dairy work, while the other had a van body, manufactured by Glover, Webb & Liversidge, and was one of a batch of vehicles supplied to Selfridges, the London department store.
-The motor was mounted in the middle of the vehicle, and drove the rear axle through a Hardy-Spicer propellor shaft and double reduction gearing.
+The motor was mounted in the middle of the vehicle, and drove the rear axle through a Hardy-Spicer propeller shaft and double reduction gearing.
 The chassis carried three batteries, one on either side between the wheels, and one at the rear.
 When the vehicle was tested by Commercial Motor in 1940, it was available with five sizes of battery, rated at 128, 160, 192, 224 or 240 amp-hours, the larger sizes giving a longer range between charges.

 Control of the 12–15 cwt model was by a bar-type accelerator pedal, which controlled the operation of several electro-magnetic contactors.
 Series resistances were used to limit the current on the first two stages of the controller.
 The front hubs were mounted on taper roller bearings, while the back axle included double-reduction gearing and a removable differential, to assist maintenance.
 The transmission between the motor and the rear axle was by a shaft fitted with two Hardy Spicer universal joints.
 The brakes were manufactured by the Bendix Corporation, and both the foot and hand brakes operated on all four wheels.
 Although all models seemed to be classified as 12–15 cwt, the standard design had a load platform which was 8 ft long, while short chassis and long chassis variants were also produced, with platforms of 7.25 ft and 9 ft.

 Manufacture of battery-electric road vehicles seems to have ceased at around the time that the Sunbeam Trolleybus Company was sold to Guy Motors, for the goodwill of the Sunbeam battery-electric operation was bought by Hindle Smart of Manchester, makers of Helecs milk floats, in early 1949.
 An advert in Commercial Motor magazine from 1 July 1949 mentions that there was a Jen-Helecs drivers club, for drivers of Jen-Helecs, Sunbeam and Wilson Electric vehicles.
 Membership entitled the user to a free badge.